nidorx/specialist-support/README.md

 ## Welcome to Specialist support channel

-Thank you so much for purchasing our product!
+Thank you so much for purchasing the Specialist!

 ***